DeepanshuSharma-BNB/DeepStat/README.md

 - **Power Supply**: LTC3525ESC6-5 for voltage regulation
 - **Wireless Module**: ESP8266 or similar for wireless communication

+## License
+This project is licensed under the **DeepStat Non-Commercial Open Source License**.
+This license allows you to use, modify, and distribute the software for non-commercial purposes only.
+Commercial use is prohibited without explicit permission from the copyright holder.
+Additionally, you may not patent or claim intellectual property rights over the software or any derivative works.

+For the full license terms, see the [LICENSE](LICENSE) file.

 ## Cite
 © Sharma, Deepanshu (2025), Germany.